Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: QCD Phase diagram

-.1in {\bf Crystalline Color Superconducting phase:} .1in
+.1in \textbf{Crystalline Color Superconducting phase:} .1in

-This phase is similar to the so called Larkin–Ovchinnikov–Fulde–Ferrell (LOFF) phase in condensed matter systems: When chemical potential is not very large compared to the strange quark mass, then difference between $u,d$ quark masses and $s$ quark mass becomes significant.
-In that case Cooper pairing of different quarks (having different Fermi momenta), leads to spatial modulation of the order parameter.
-This implies spontaneous breaking of spatial translations (and rotation) symmetries.
+The crystalline color superconducting phase is similar to the so-called Larkin–Ovchinnikov–Fulde–Ferrell (LOFF) phase, first explored by Larkin, Ovchinnikov \cite{Larkin:1964wok}, and Fulde, Ferrell \cite{Fulde:1964zz}, independently, in the context of electron superconductivity, where this phase occurs when the participating electrons forming the Cooper pairs have nonzero net momentum.
+In the context of QCD, the LOFF phase at very high baryon density may arise when the quark chemical potential is not very large compared to the strange quark mass.
+In this case, the relative mass difference between $u,d$ quark and $s$ quark becomes significant.
+The Cooper pairing of different quarks with different Fermi momenta leads to spatial modulation of the order parameter.
+This results in the spontaneous breaking of translations and rotation symmetries, leading to superconducting gaps that vary periodically in a crystalline pattern.
+As an observable consequence, there was a suggestion \cite{Alford:2000ze} that if the density of quark matter core favors the formation of crystalline color superconductivity, the standard pinning-unpinning mechanism of superfluid vortices \cite{Anderson:1975zze} can be applicable here, and the core can also contribute to the glitch phenomena (see the article \cite{Alford:2000ze} and the review \cite{Rajagopal:2000wf} for more details).

-We are only giving brief details of various phases here, just to give an idea of the richness of the QCD phase diagram in different regimes.
-There are excellent references available in literature, we have listed some here in refs.\cite{Rajagopal:2000wf,Alford:2007xm,Rajagopal2002,Alford:2001}.
-We end this section with brief discussion the important subject of chiral symmetry in QCD.
+We are only giving brief summary of various phases here, just to give an idea of the richness of the QCD phase diagram in different regimes.
+There are excellent references available in literature, we have listed some here in refs. \cite{Rajagopal:2000wf, Alford:2007xm,Rajagopal:2001ngu, Alford:2000sx}.
+We end this section with brief discussion of the important subject of chiral symmetry in QCD.